 Betty and her sister, Jane, started a Chama and managed to attract 30 members who contributed regularly.
 The two sisters appointed two members Mary and Julie, to share accounting duties in the Chama.
 Mary would collect contributions from members during the meeting.
 Julie would take the money to the bank.
 The receipt of money and banking cycle included a series of checks and balances with no one member responsible for the entire cycle.

 Sally’s fraudulent activities expanded.
 When the bank statements came each month, Sally would alter the figures on the statements to match the collections each month.
 She would hide evidence by photocopying the altered pages of the bank statements and shredding the original statements.
 Some fraudsters rationalize their thefts as “temporary” loans they will repay later.
-Sally executed her frauds without any intention of returning the money.
+Sally executed her fraud without any intention of returning the money.
 Her thefts from the Chama for 6 months were large.

-One day, Betty accidently discovered the crimes when she paid a courtesy call to the Bank branch manager who enquired whether many members had left the Chama as what was being banked was so little.
+One day, Betty accidentally discovered the crimes when she paid a courtesy call to the Bank branch manager who enquired whether many members had left the Chama as what was being banked was so little.
 During its internal investigation, the Chama determined that it had lost at least Kshs.600,000.
 Chama members confronted Sally.
 She confessed and explained how she had stolen the money.
-The Chama threw her out after she signed an agreement which stipulated that the Chama would not take legal action against her as she was a close friend.
+The Chama threw her out after she signed an agreement that stipulated that the Chama would not take legal action against her as she was a close friend.

 Vulnerable to Fraud

 Chamas are particularly vulnerable to fraud because they lack the resources to put in complete systems of internal controls and properly segregate accounting duties among their members.

 Therefore, members may be tasked with completely inappropriate functions that provide easy opportunities for committing financial fraud.
 Furthermore, the cultures of Chamas are developed around a concept of a “trusted” member to handle the cash.